Midwest Student Exchange Program

 - Recipients must be non-resident freshman or transfer students who are assessed non-resident tuition rates.

-Students must maintain a KU GPA of 3.25, complete 30 KU hours each academic year and be assessed non-resident tuition rates.
-If a student meets the renewal criteria, the scholarship will be renewed for the upcoming academic year.
+Students must maintain a cumulative KU GPA of 3.25, complete 30 KU hours each academic year and be assessed non-resident tuition rates for the Midwest Student Exchange Scholarship to be renewed.
 If the renewal criterion is not met, the scholarship will be revoked.
 At any time, the scholarship will be reinstated if the student should meet the academic renewal criteria.

 Any student assessed non-resident tuition who had been approved for MWSE whose tuition status changes to resident because of a residency classification change, fee privileges or special rates will no longer be eligible for the MWSE.
 Financial Aid & Scholarships will monitor scholarship recipients on a regular basis and if the student is paying resident tuition rates the scholarship will be revoked effective for the next semester.